lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 the system state.

 A better way to think of this is to change what we're actually monitoring.
-Dashboards full of visualizations over a collection of timeseries shiouldn't be our primary interaction method with our observability tools.
+Dashboards full of visualizations over a collection of time series shouldn't be our primary interaction method with our observability tools.
 Monitoring needs to very explicitly connect resource and transaction health with the business goals that they support.
 This changes our frame of reference to monitoring our SLOs